GIV-AI/Auto-Pod-Deletion/README.md

 ## ⛔ Exclusion System (Full Control)

-These files must exist in the same directory as the script:
+These files should be placed in the same directory as the script (optional - missing files are ignored):

 | File | Purpose |
 | --- | --- |